 1.3 SHM/NDE Data Fusion

 During SHM/NDE campaigns, enormous amount of high resolution raw data is collected for each technology.
 This huge amount of data must be fused and integrated in a way that could be easily employed for simulation purposes.
+As already discussed in Section 1, the direct use of NDE data is the base approach in the current study to directly update the simulation models.
+The NDE results will be directly employed by simply changing constants or connectivity in order to reflect the type of deterioration identified by NDE.

 To do so, data fusion will combine several sources of raw data to produce new fused data that carries information that may be more readily incorporated to improve simulation models (for both demand and capacity estimation).
+In essence, the definition of data fusion corresponds to the following data analytics on the collected data:

+Combine multiple techniques: it is possible that two or more NDE/SHM techniques share the same meaning of a certain structural characteristic.
+For example, both ER and HCP techniques closely describe the level of corrosion in the concrete deck.
+The first one concentrates on assessment of the corrosive environment; the second one evaluates the probability of active corrosion.
+It is interesting that GPR has also been shown to be a good descriptor of the corrosive environment in concrete decks (Gucunski et al. 2016).
+This is not surprising considering that all three methods are influenced by electrical properties or processes in the deck.

-Heymarket Bridge in Virginia as a part of the Long-term Bridge Performance program (LTBP) Program (Gucunski et al. 2016).
+Fig. 5 demonstrates the results of an analysis conducted to identify the level of agreement between HCP, ER, and GPR.
+The experimental tests were conducted on the Heymarket Bridge in Virginia as a part of the Long-term Bridge Performance program (LTBP) Program (Gucunski et al. 2016).
 The NDE tests were repeated in September 2009, August 2011, October 2014, and June 2015.
 Constructed in 1979, it is a two-span continuous steel girder structure with a bare reinforced concrete deck (Fig. 6) measuring 84.1 m (276 ft) long, 13.8 m (42 ft) wide, and 21.5 cm (8.5 in.) thick.
 The bridge has a skew angle of 17°.

+The agreement in the surveys demonstrated high repeatability of the NDE measurements and high correlation between three electrical/electrochemical/electromagnetic methods: ER, HCP, and GPR.
+Reviewing the results reveal strong correlation (along with repeatability and consistency) between the results may assist in better detection of primary causes of structural defect.
+Therefore, it would be computationally effective to combine the correlated NDE tests results into a single index for model updating.
+One of the simplest way is to take the average of similar normalized NDE techniques’ test results (Gucunski et al. 2016).